yashPundhir/authentication-system/src/notes/steps.md

 - after this, install `mongoose` to the project and connect DB.

 > till here, basic boilerplate code for a express project is done

+- now discuss the DB structure of the entire project and then start writing schemas.

+  - boilerplate code for defining schema:

+    ```javascript
+    import mongoose from "mongoose";

+    const userSchema = new mongoose.Schema();

+    const User = mongoose.model("User", userSchema);

+    export default User;
+    ```